Shraddha2104/AI-Assignment-2/README.md

 adversarial AI so that the teams in class could compete in one final tournament on the last day of class.

-Our AI worked its way through 4 games of this single-elimination tournament to win first place.

 ## Motivation
 Simply run by typing gcc -o obj halma.cpp and make sure to cross check the input and output file.